Cal Raleigh Preview, Player Props: Mariners vs. Athletics

-Cal Raleigh -- hitting .324 in his past 10 games -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Kyle Muller on the mound, on August 28 at 9:40 PM ET.
+On Tuesday, Cal Raleigh (.368 on-base percentage in past 10 games, 61 points above season-long percentage) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 9:40 PM ET.

 Cal Raleigh Game Info & Props vs. the Athletics